d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 f'{time.time() - t:.5f} sec'
 ```

-The second method
-is dramatically faster than the first.
+The second method is dramatically faster than the first.
 Vectorizing code often yields order-of-magnitude speedups.
 Moreover, we push more of the mathematics to the library
 and need not write as many calculations ourselves,
 reducing the potential for errors and increasing portability of the code.

 ## The Normal Distribution and Squared Loss
 :label:`subsec_normal_distribution_and_squared_loss`

-While you can already get your hands dirty using only the information above,
+So far we've given a fairly functional motivation
+of the squared loss objective:
+the optimal parameters return the conditional expectation $E[Y|X]$
+whenever the underlying pattern is truly linear,
+and the loss assigns outsize penalties for outliers.
+We can also provide a more formal motivation
-in the following we can more formally motivate the squared loss objective
+for the squared loss objective
+by making probabilistic assumptions
-via assumptions about the distribution of noise.
+about the distribution of noise.

-Linear regression was invented at the turn of the 19th
+Linear regression was invented at the turn of the 19th century.
-century.
-Whether it was Gauss or Legendre who had the idea first became
+While it has long been debated whether Gauss or Legendre
-the source of a high-profile academic dispute.
-Regardless,
+first thought up the idea,
-Gauss also discovered the normal distribution (also called the *Gaussian*).
+it was Gauss who also discovered the normal distribution
+(also called the *Gaussian*).
-It turns out that the connection between
+It turns out that the normal distribution
-the normal distribution and linear regression
+and linear regression with squared loss
-runs deeper than common parentage.
+share a deeper connection than common parentage.

-To refresh your memory, the probability density
-of a normal distribution with mean $\mu$ and variance $\sigma^2$ (standard deviation $\sigma$)
+To begin, recall that a normal distribution
+with mean $\mu$ and variance $\sigma^2$ (standard deviation $\sigma$)
 is given as

 $$p(x) = \frac{1}{\sqrt{2 \pi \sigma^2}} \exp\left(-\frac{1}{2 \sigma^2} (x - \mu)^2\right).$$

-Below [**we define a
-function to compute the normal distribution**].
+Below [**we define a function to compute the normal distribution**].

 ```{.python .input  n=3}
 %%tab all